Sitting Risks: A Person Who Sits For Long Hours Should See This

 The risk of prostate or breast cancer is increased by 30%.

-Apart from this, the risk of certain types of cancer may also increase in men including lung, colon, and uterine, the reason is not entirely clear.
+Certain types of cancer may also increase in men including lung, colon, and uterine, the reason is not entirely clear.

 Other risks of sitting a long time